 If the landlord or agent has committed certain breaches of the RT Act or the tenancy agreement, the tenant should serve them with a Breach of Duty Notice in order to claim compensation (s 208).

-The types of breaches for which a notice might be served are discussed in “Landlord and tenant duties” above.
+The types of breaches for which a notice might be served are discussed in “Landlord and tenant duties”.
 This notice must:

 • specify the breach;

-• give details of the loss or damage caused by the breach;
+• detail the loss/damage caused by the breach;

 • require the landlord to remedy the breach or pay compensation within 14 days;